vuongducphuong/documentation/content/applications/general/users/language.rst

 Change language
 ===============

-Odoo provides you with the option to manage Odoo in different languages, and each user can use Odoo in his own language .
+Odoo provides you with the option to manage Leansoft in different languages, and each user can use Leansoft in his own language .

 Load your desired language
 ==========================